This post may contain affiliate links. Read my disclosure policy.

 Well, it doesn't come from any magical natural process, but rather blue food dye is what gives the blue curacao its distinctive hue.
 While it's artificially colored, blue curacao is worth the occasional splurge.
 This stunning cocktail is the perfect summer drink with a sweet orange peel flavor and a subtle bitter finish.
 Just don't get too carried away, as the liquor doesn't bear any particular health benefits.

-Blue Foods FAQ
+List of Blue Foods FAQs

 Naturally blue foods typically are packed with nutrients and health benefits.